 Potting and Repotting

-When you pot young loganberry plants, put in plant supports like wires against a wall or fence or a sturdy wooden post.
+When you pot young loganberry plants, put in plant supports like wires against a wall or a sturdy wattle fence.

 Keep a distance of at least 2m between plants when planting between rows.

 Soak the roots for some hours before planting.